sagemathinc/websocketfs/README.md

 ```

 Also, you need to be able to use FUSE at all under Linux, e.g., you can't
-use FUSE in a Docker container unless you run it with these options:
+use FUSE in a Docker container unless you create the Docker container with these options:

 ```
 --cap-add SYS_ADMIN --device /dev/fuse